Sid0518/Data-Structure-visualizations/README.md

 # Data-Structure-visualizations
-Animated projects written in the JavaScript library p5.js to illustrate the working of advanced data structures
+Animated projects written in the JavaScript library p5.js to illustrate the working of advanced data structures.
+Currently only AVL and Red-Black trees have been developed.